-Mainland Greece is recovering from the so-called dark ages and there is a population explosion and hunger for land as a result.
-Movements like the "Dorian invasion" create unrest everywhere.
-There is a real risk of prolonged civil war, a clash for power that will only end when one party subjugates all the others and declares himself king of all Hellas, a new Kronos.
-To prevent such a disaster - for there is apparently no one strong enough to win this outright - they declare a system of equal honours (for the top layer mainly but not exclusively), a topless pyramid.
+Mainland Greece is recovering from the so-called dark ages and there is a population explosion.
+Hunger for land results.
+Armies ('hundred-arms') are springing up everywhere(2).
+Large, slow movements like the "Dorian invasion" are or have been destroying the status quo.
+There is a real risk of prolonged civil war, a competition for power that will only end when one party subjugates all the others and declares himself king of all Hellas: a new Kronos(3).
+To prevent such a disaster - for there is apparently no one strong enough to win this fight outright - they create a system of freedom and equal honours (for the top layer, but it slowly trickles down), a topless pyramid.
 This is the reign of Zeus.
 They swear a solemn oath to maintain this situation because it is in their interest.
 It is an attempt to freeze the political situation.
 This is also expressed in a part of the story of Helen:

 powerful and important state at that moment - whatever that moment is.
 I leave it to historians

 to correlate all this to a credible timeline which includes the first Messenian war.
 All the states have sworn

 an oath to respect and defend the rights and honour of whoever would win her.
 This is a consequence of

 the oath mentioned above: the political situation must be frozen.

 Another measure they take is also meant to stabilize the situation.
 To relieve the burden on Mother Earth and prevent further ravaging by "hundred-arms", they institute an emigration policy.
 As many as possible superfluous males are to be transported out of the country(7).
 For a discussion of this, see here about Helen and Paris' role in this.